elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-role-of-public-health-surveillance-in-responding-to-outbreaks.md

 url: /learn/health-studies/questions/what-is-the-role-of-public-health-surveillance-in-responding-to-outbreaks
 score: -1.0
 related_article1:
-    id: 163314
+    id: 163316
-    title: Why are age-adjusted rates important in epidemiological studies?
+    title: >-
+        What are the key differences between descriptive and analytic epidemiologic questions?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-are-ageadjusted-rates-important-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-are-the-key-differences-between-descriptive-and-analytic-epidemiologic-questions
 related_article2:
-    id: 163308
+    id: 162989
+    title: >-
-    title: What are the primary purposes of descriptive epidemiology?
+        What are the primary purposes of public health surveillance?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-purposes-of-descriptive-epidemiology
+    url: /learn/health-studies/questions/what-are-the-primary-purposes-of-public-health-surveillance
 related_article3:
-    id: 163202
+    id: 163315
-    title: What are the primary purposes of public health surveillance?
+    title: >-
+        What is the process of direct standardization in calculating age-adjusted rates?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-purposes-of-public-health-surveillance
+    url: /learn/health-studies/questions/what-is-the-process-of-direct-standardization-in-calculating-ageadjusted-rates
 related_article4:
-    id: 162984
+    id: 163204
+    title: >-
-    title: What is the purpose of direct standardization in calculating age-adjusted rates?
+        What is the ecological fallacy, and why is it a limitation in ecological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-purpose-of-direct-standardization-in-calculating-ageadjusted-rates
+    url: /learn/health-studies/questions/what-is-the-ecological-fallacy-and-why-is-it-a-limitation-in-ecological-studies
 related_article5:
-    id: 163151
+    id: 163320
+    title: >-
-    title: What are the primary purposes of public health surveillance?
+        What are the primary purposes of public health surveillance?
     subject: Health Studies
     url: /learn/health-studies/questions/what-are-the-primary-purposes-of-public-health-surveillance
 ---